Cheiracanthium inclusum: Behavior

 Being nocturnal, C. inclusum feed and mate at night.
 C. inclusum do not make webs to catch prey; instead, they are active predators, feeding on a variety of arthropods such as insects and other spiders.
 Prey detection may involve detection of mechanical vibrations of the substrate, and vision seems to play an insignificant role.
 During the day, they retreat in small silk nests similar to those used for reproduction.
 A new nest, which may be completely closed, open on one side, or open on both sides, is built every day in under 10 minutes.

 C. inclusum are known to disperse easily between trees and shrubs.
 They do this by excreting a long silk thread that gets carried by the wind and sticks to a nearby structure, forming a scaffold between two structures.
 Alternatively, the spider may stay attached to the thread and balloon through the air.
-These spiders are infamous for their vertical traveling attached to a silk string, which they use in order to both catch airborne prey, and keep out of reach of other predators, such as larger spiders, centipedes or ants.
+These spiders can travel vertically attached to a silk string, which they use in order to both catch airborne prey, and keep out of reach of other predators, such as larger spiders, centipedes or ants.